communitiesuk/core-design-history/app/glossary.md

 ## M

+Managed and non-managed providers
+: These are about individual accounts.
+Currently in order for a coordinator to view and edit logs submitted by a data provider their user accounts need to be linked in the system.
+From the coordinator’s perspective any data providers linked to them would be a ‘managed provider’ and any other (non-linked) data providers in their org would be a ‘non-managed provider’.

+Managing agents
+: These are about orgs.
+In scenarios where one organisation owns stock and another organisation is contracted to manage the stock and tenants, the latter organisation is often called a ‘managing agent’.
+See ‘parent/child’.

+Management groups
+: Schemes are often managed together as part of a ‘management group’.
+An organisation may have multiple management groups, and each management group may have multiple schemes.
+For Supported Housing logs, users must select the management group first, then select scheme.
+See ‘schemes’.

 Market rented housing
 : Properties let on assured shorthold tenancies, where the rent is comparable to privately rented properties in the location, and there is no public subsidy.